DSIP-FBK/anom_recon/README.md

 ```

 ### Compute indices
-To compute the seven WR, four WR and NAO indices from the daily geopotential height anomalies, edit the paths in the `compute_z500_indices.py`:
+To compute the seven WR, four WR and NAO indices from the daily geopotential height anomalies, run:

-  - `era5_daily_z500_anom`: ERA5 daily geopotential height anomalies at 500 hPa in the Euro-Atlantic sector
-  - `seas5_monthly_z500_anom`: SEAS5 monthly geopotential height anomalies at 500 hPa in the Euro-Atlantic sector

-The simply run:
 ```bash
 cd scripts